 - Let your child choose – It’s rare that kids get to call the shots.
 They will be much more invested in whatever you’re doing if they have a say.
 Let them pick books that interest them and be on the lookout for storylines you know they’ll enjoy.

 - Read aloud – Reading books aloud together not only makes it more exciting, but can also be a bonding moment for you and your child.
 Try using voices for the different characters or trading off who reads.

 - Get caught reading – You’ve probably heard the saying, “more is caught than taught.”
 If your child sees you reading, they are much more likely to pick up the habit.

 - Encourage all forms of reading – Books are not the only way to get reading.
 Magazines, comic books, and newspapers are other fun forms of reading your kid might enjoy more than the traditional book.

 JASMYNE NEWMAN, CONTRIBUTOR

-Jasmyne is an Office Support Assistant at Koinonia’s Corporate Office in Loomis, California.
+Jasmyne is a Social Media Coordinator at Koinonia’s Corporate Office in Loomis, California.
 She is passionate about pursuing health in all areas of life: physically, mentally, and spiritually.
 Her favorite thing about working at Koinonia is the opportunity to use her writing skills and support such a worthwhile mission.